fredstro/codesii/README.md

 codesii
 =======

-Files for the half-module Codes II
+Files for the half-module Codes II running at Durham University Michaelmas term 2013.